graphql/graphql.github.io/site/community/Community-Resources.md

 ## Facebook Group

-Join the [GraphQL Facebook Group](https://www.facebook.com/groups/graphql.community/) for questions, discussion, and sharing.
+Join the [GraphQL Facebook Group](https://www.facebook.com/groups/graphql.community/) sharing and discovering new content.
 The GraphQL Facebook group is the preferred venue for announcements and broader discussion.

 ## Twitter